trussworks/terraform-aws-waf/README.md

 Use `terraform state mv` to externalize the rate limit rule, e.g., `terraform state mv FOO.BAR.aws_wafregional_rate_based_rule.ipratelimit Foo.aws_wafregional_rate_based_rule.ipratelimit`.

-Version `2.1.0` removes the `regex_host_allow_pattern_strings` variable and replaces it with a `allowed_hosts` variable.
+Version `2.1.0` removes the `regex_host_allow_pattern_strings` variable and replaces it with a required `allowed_hosts` variable.
 That variable now takes a list of fully qualified domain names rather than regex strings.
 If you ALB supports multiple domain names, each domain name will need to be added to the list.

-Version `2.1.0` removes the `regex_path_disallow_pattern_strings` variable and replaces it with a `blocked_path_prefixes` variable.
+Version `2.1.0` removes the `regex_path_disallow_pattern_strings` variable and replaces it with an optional `blocked_path_prefixes` variable.
 That variable now takes a list of URI path prefixes rather than regex strings.

 Version `2.1.0` adds the `rules` variable which accepts a list of rule ids, which will be appended to the internally-managed rules.